-Pursuant to Rule 6 of Companies (Appointment and qualification of Directors) Rules, 2014 as amended w.e.f.
-1st December, 2019, all Independent Directors of the Company viz.
-Mr. G.P.
-Agrawal, Ms. Smita Kulkarni and Mr. Ambarish R. Sodha have registered themselves in the Independent Directors databank maintained with the Indian Institute of Corporate Affairs (IICA).
-Further, all the Independent Directors who were not exempted from proficiency test have cleared the proficiency test conducted by IICA.
-In the opinion of the Board of Directors of the Company, all Independent Directors possess high integrity, expertise and experience including the proficiency required to discharge the duties and responsibilities as Directors of the Company.
+All Independent Directors of the Company have registered themselves in the Independent Directors databank maintained with the Indian Institute of Corporate Affairs (IICA).
+Further, in the opinion of the Board of Directors of the Company, all Independent Directors possess requisite integrity, expertise and experience including the proficiency required to discharge the duties and responsibilities as Directors of the Company.